MicrosoftDocs/power-automate-docs/articles/environments-overview-maker.md

 Before you create a cloud flow, select the environment into which you'll add the flow and its resources.

 > [!NOTE]
-> If you create a cloud flow in the wrong environment, you'll have to delete it, and then create it in the correct environment.
+> If you create a cloud flow in the wrong environment, you can export it from the wrong environment and then import it into the correct environment.
+Alternatively, you can delete it from the wrong environment, and then create it in the correct environment.

 Consider the following factors when choosing an environment to host your flows: